Third Crossing - Gore Road & Highway 15

 Are the maple trees on Gore Rd. across from the Pittsburgh library going to have to be cut down to accommodate the width of the road entering the bridge from the east?
 Thanks.

-Richards asked over 3 years ago
+Richards asked almost 4 years ago

 Hi Richard,